theodoremoreland/WebCaesar/README.md

 ## Overview

-An HTML user form that uses a Python (Flask) backend to return text that has been encrypted using Caesar's cipher.
-Screenshots of the program can be viewed below.
+Encrypt and decrypt text using Caesar's cipher.
+Supports multiple languages.

 _This program was created for a homework assignment at LaunchCode's Lc101 (2018)._